andreasabel/proposal-agda-tutorial/README.md

 ### Andreas Abel

-Andreas Abel is a senior lecturer at Gothenburg University and researcher in dependent type theory.
+Andreas is a senior lecturer at Gothenburg University and researcher in dependent type theory.
 He obtained PhD (2006) and habilitation (2013) from the University of Munich.
 He has contributing to the development of Agda since 2004; his contributions include the termination checker, sized types,